Borogarr/EventDataBase/README.md

-EventDataBase
+EventPlanner
 =============

-Java Backend for storing events
+Program for creating and managing events